-My process for laying out the boxes to feel balanced is fairly simple.
-I think of a room in wall sections, or any flat wall space that runs horizontally until a vertical break (corner, window, door, etc).
-Upon entering the room I look for a wall section that will allow for only 2 boxes based on the 30 in. to 40 in. average size.
-I then find the center point of this wall section (in inches) by measuring the length and dividing by 2.
-This gives me a rough average box size for the room, call it “S” (hello Algebra!)
-“S” is key to determining how many boxes go on each wall section.
-All measurements should be in inches to prevent the extra step of converting foot to inches.
+With those assumptions in mind, my process for laying out the boxes is fairly simple.
+I think of the room in wall sections, or any flat wall space that runs horizontally until a vertical break (corner, window, door, etc).
+Upon entering the room, I look for a wall section that will allow for only two boxes based on the 30 in. to 40 in. average size.
+I then find the center point of this wall section (in inches) by measuring the length and dividing by two.
+This gives me a rough average box size for the room, call it “S” (hello Algebra!).
+This number is key to determining how many boxes go on each wall section.
+All measurements should be in inches to prevent the extra step of converting feet to inches.

 Now, mark the wall section in equal lengths using “X.” These marks represent the center line between each shadow box.
-Assuming the space between each box to be 4 in, draw a vertical (or plumb) line 2 inches to the right and 2 inches to the left of each center line.
+Assuming the space between each box to be 4 in., draw a vertical (or plumb) line 2 in. to the right and 2 in. to the left of each center line.
 These are the outside vertical edges of each shadow box.

-I use this process for all wall sections that are longer than the original wall section used to find “S”.
-(Any wall section smaller, gets one box.)
-After all of the vertical lines are laid off, I cut a scribe block that measures 1/2 of the spacing between boxes – in this case 2 inches.
+I use this process for all wall sections that are longer than the original wall section used to find “S.” Any wall section smaller, gets one box.
+After all of the vertical lines are marked, I cut a scribe block that measures 1/2 of the spacing between boxes, in this case 2 in.
 I then scribe all perimeters of each wall section.

-Now that all of the lines are marked, measure the base cap molding pieces using the box dimensions you have drawn on the wall.
-I apply a bead of paintable adhesive caulk to the back side of the molding pieces, paired with 1 1/4 inch – 18 gauge brad nails to secure them to the wall.
-You can attach each piece individually or pre assemble each box before mounting it to the wall.
+Now that all of the lines are marked, I measure the base cap molding pieces using the box dimensions drawn on the wall.
+I apply a bead of paintable adhesive caulk to the back side of the molding pieces, paired with 1 1/4 in., 18-gauge brad nails to secure them to the wall.
+You can attach each piece individually or pre assemble each box before fastening it to the wall.

-TIP: Often times electrical outlets have not been laid off in anticipation of shadow boxing.
+Often times electrical outlets have not been laid out in anticipation of paneling.
 This can be a problem if the molding is to intersect with an outlet.
 The easiest way to avoid this is to adjust the size of the space between boxes to shift them slightly one way or another.
-When that option doesn’t work, I build a small box out of 3/4 inch material around the outlet.
-This provides a stop for the molding to die off into.
+When that option doesn’t work, I build a small box out of 3/4 in. material around the outlet.
+This provides a stop for the molding to die into.

 Follow me on Instagram @Modern_Oak for more tips and ideas!